Table of Contents

 UPSC Mains Marks Distribution

-Papers A and B are qualifying according to the UPSC mains exam pattern, and all other papers are taken into consideration for merit.
+- Papers A and B are qualifying according to the UPSC mains exam pattern, and all other papers are taken into consideration for merit.

-UPSC Exam Pattern for Optional Subjects
+UPSC Mains Exam Pattern Optional Subjects

-The Mains pattern comprises two optional papers, as was already mentioned.
+The main pattern comprises two optional papers, as was already mentioned.
 According to the UPSC Marking Scheme, each paper carries 250 points.
 From the list of UPSC Optional Subjects, candidates are free to select any subject they desire.
 The complete list of electives is provided in the link below.

-UPSC Exam Pattern Personality Test
+UPSC Interview Exam Pattern 2024

 After clearing the written examination, the candidate faces a Personality Test in which most questions are based on general interests topics.
 The purpose of the interview round or personality test is for a Board of knowledgeable and objective UPSC observers to examine if the candidate is suitable for a career in public service.